Easy, classic, homemade lemon biscotti flavoured with almonds, lemon zest and a smattering of lemon juice. Topped off with a tangy lemon glaze.

 Ingredients

-I do not like almond extract and very rarely (if ever) bake with it.
-But if you want a bit more of an almond kick to these biscotti, add in just a quarter of a teaspoon (no more!) of almond extract.
+Almond extract - I do not like almond extract and very rarely (if ever) bake with it.
+But if you want more of an almond kick to these lemon biscotti, add in a quarter of a teaspoon of almond extract.

 Note - All ingredients must be at room temperature before baking.
 This can take up to an hour for refrigerated ingredients.

-Step 1 - Preheat the oven to 170°C/150°C Fan.
-Line two baking sheets with parchment or baking paper.
+1 - Preheat the oven to 180°C/350°F. Line two baking sheets or a single large baking sheet with parchment paper or baking paper.
 Set aside.

 Storage and Freezing